San Diego mountain kingsnake: Description

-Citations in this page need to be referenced in the Source list below.

 Taxonomic remarks

 The taxonomic remarks made for Lampropeltis zonata parvirubra also apply to this taxon, namely:

-"This taxon has not been reexamined since Zweifel (1952b) described the races of Lampropeltis zonata.
+"This taxon has not been reexamined since Zweifel described the races of Lampropeltis zonata.
 Diagnosis of L. zonata parvirubra is problematic because allocation of individuals to this taxon requires using a combination of several characters simultaneously that individually overlap considerably in variation with other races of L. zonata.
 Biochemical analyses coupled to more extensive morphological analyses are needed to better understand the systematic status of this taxon.
 Since individuals of L. z. parvirubra are difficult to obtain (captive snakes notwithstanding), novel techniques such as DNA extraction from preserved specimens will almost certainly be needed to help resolve this problem.
-DNA analysis was performed on this taxon in 1999 (Rodriguez-Robles, Javier, et al. 1999) and the interpretation of the authors suggests that L. z. pulchra and L. z. parvirubra belong within the same subspecies, and merely represent a clinal variation in pattern from south to north within the range.
+DNA analysis was performed on this taxon in 1999, and the interpretation of the authors suggests that L. z. pulchra and L. z. parvirubra belong within the same subspecies, and merely represent a clinal variation in pattern from south to north within the range.
 Interpretation of this taxon as a full species (Collins 1991) is unjustified and awaits the aforementioned analyses."

-A new multi-locus nuclear phylogenetic assessment in 2013 found multiple species-level taxa between former L. zonata subspecies, suggesting that L. z. pulchra and all other Lampropeltis zonata subspecies south of Monterey Bay be lumped into a separate species, the coast mountain kingsnake (Lampropeltis multifasciata) (Myers et al. 2013).
+A new multi-locus nuclear phylogenetic assessment in 2013 found multiple species-level taxa between former L. zonata subspecies, suggesting that L. z. pulchra and all other Lampropeltis zonata subspecies south of Monterey Bay be lumped into a separate species, the coast mountain kingsnake (Lampropeltis multifasciata).
 As of June 2016, the Society for the Study of Amphibians and Reptiles shows the common names to be California Mountain Kingsnake and Coast Mountain Kingsnake.

 Distribution

-This California endemic occurs in the Santa Monica Mountains (Los Angeles County); Santa Ana Mountains (Orange and Riverside Counties); Santa Rosa Mountains (Riverside County); and Corte Madera, Cuyamaca, Hot Springs, Laguna, and Palomar Mountain (San Diego County)(McGurty 1988; Figure 44).
-In reality, this snake is probably present on all mountains in San Diego County above 4,000 feet elevation, or which support proper habitat (Hubbs, 2004).
-Its elevation range extends from near sea level to ca. 1800 m (Palomar Mountain, San Diego County).
+This California endemic occurs in the Santa Monica Mountains (Los Angeles County), Santa Ana Mountains (Orange and Riverside Counties), Santa Rosa Mountains (Riverside County), and Corte Madera, Cuyamaca, Hot Springs, Laguna, and Palomar Mountains (San Diego County).
+In reality, this snake is probably present on all mountains in San Diego County above 4000 ft elevation, or which support proper habitat.
+Its elevation range extends from near sea level to ca. 1800 m (Palomar Mountain).
 Two early specimens (SDSNH 9930, USNM 13889) and three post-1960 records (B. McGurty, pers. comm.) from western San Diego County suggest the possibility of native populations of this taxon near the coast.
 However, the latter records have remained unverified and the former may represent mislabeled specimens or escaped or released pets (B. McGurty, pers. comm.).